ocupop/dart4web/src/_codelabs/ng2/1-skeleton.md

   If the buttons don't appear at the top of the editor view, you can find them by opening the pubspec.

-* The `pubspec.lock` file lists every package that your app directly or indirectly depends on, along with the version number for each package.
+* A `pubspec.lock` file, created by `pub get`, lists every package that your app directly or indirectly depends on, along with the version number for each package.

 </div> </div>